 Brighton – Monday 27 – Wednesday 29 March 2017

-We received excellent feedback from the 2016 ASM, we took everything you loved and have added more.
+We received excellent feedback from the 2016 ASM, and this year we have taken everything you loved last year and added more.
 The three main days will be packed with more than 36 sessions and will open with a joint BSH/ASH session and close with a summary of key information from the meeting in the take-home messages.
 In between will be 27 educational sessions, 3 plenary lectures and 12 satellite symposia as well as free communication and 'meet the expert' sessions.
 View the programme.

 The plenary lectures will be: